Service

 Dogs can eat peanut butter, but always choose a variety without xylitol, added sugars, or salt—100% peanut butter is best.
 It is naturally high in fat, which can cause digestive issues or even lead to pancreatitis.
 So, only give small amounts.

-Can a dog eat shrimp?
+Can a dog eat prawns?

 Can a dog eat herring?